Patrick J. Vallely

 Zoo Days Nature and Wildlife

 I didn't stop at wildlife, though.
 In early 2021 I took my camera down to Bristol on a whim, figuring it might be fun to try shooting race cars as NASCAR tried running a dirt race for the first time in fifty years.
-While I was shooting from the grandstands as a fan that day (and naively using the fully automatic settings), I have since been a credentialed photographer for Pit Box Press at dozens of NASCAR races and have filled in as a team photographer on several occasions.
-I don't think I'll ever want to pursue motorsports photography beyond a small part-time gig, but it's been a blast returning to my childhood race fan roots.
+While I was shooting from the grandstands as a fan that day (and naively using the fully automatic settings), I have since been a credentialed photographer for dozens of NASCAR races.
+In fact, I now routinely do freelance work for the series itself.
+I don't think I'll ever want to pursue motorsports photography beyond a part-time gig, but it's been a blast returning to my childhood race fan roots.
 Certainly makes for some incredible corporate icebreaker content, too.

 Racing